raghavchhetri/raghavchhetri.github.io/_posts/2020-11-17-immune-system-cheat-sheet.md

 * The killer T-cells directly kill the infected cells in our body

 * Remain in the body as memory T-cells once infection is cleared.
-These memory lymphocytes remain dormant until the next time the same pathogen is encountered
+These memory lymphocytes remain dormant until same pathogen or protein fragments are encountered again